-For loan portfolio, EAD for stage 1 is calculated based on current exposure including projected accrued interest in 3 months' time.
-EAD for stage 2 is calculated based on planned amortization schedule and accrued interest.
-EAD for stage 3 equals current exposure.
+For loan portfolio, EAD for Stage 1 is calculated based on current exposure including projected accrued interest within a 3-month period.
+EAD for Stage 2 is calculated based on planned amortization schedule and accrued interest.
+EAD for Stage 3 equals current exposure.
 CCF is taken as 100% for unused amounts of credit card customers due to lack of historical data for modelling.